...

 The Hopi people also possess a deep spiritual connection to the Grand Canyon.
 According to Hopi legend, the Grand Canyon is said to be the location of the "sipapu," the portal between the underworld and the corporeal world where mankind supposedly emerged upon Earth.

 If during your Grand Canyon travels, you are interested in Native American culture and history, there are ample opportunities for partaking of it.
 The Hualapai Indian Tribe, for example, own and operate Grand Canyon West, site of the Grand Canyon Skywalk.
-They also operate the only single-day Grand Canyon white water rafting trip.
-The Navajo Tribe, who have Grand Canyon land holdings outside the Eastern border of the park, may also easily be visited during a Grand Canyon vacation, particularly if you’re traveling from Grand Canyon South Rim to or from Lake Powell, Zion, or Bryce Canyon.
+They also operate the only single-day Grand Canyon white water rafting trips.
+The Navajo Tribe, who have Grand Canyon land holdings outside the Eastern border of the park, may also easily be visited during a Grand Canyon vacation, particularly if you're traveling from Grand Canyon South Rim to or from Lake Powell, Zion, or Bryce Canyon.
 World-famous Monument Valley is a Navajo Indian Tribal Park, as is surreal Antelope Canyon.

 In the Hopi way, tourism is an important part of their economy, but as 'vcv' puts it, it is far less "orchestrated" and conducted on a more one-to-one basis, touching you on a much more personal level.
 He/she adds: